kubecost/docs/aws-cloud-integrations.md

 These values can either be set from the kubecost frontend or via .Values.kubecostProductConfigs in the helm chart.
 Note that if you set any kubecostProductConfigs from the helm chart, all changes via the frontend will be deleted on pod restart

- awsSpotDataRegion: region of your spot data bucket
+ `awsSpotDataRegion` region of your spot data bucket

- awsSpotDataBucket: the configured bucket for the spot data feed
+ `awsSpotDataBucket` the configured bucket for the spot data feed

- awsSpotDataPrefix: optional configured prefix for your spot data feed bucket
+ `awsSpotDataPrefix` optional configured prefix for your spot data feed bucket